How to Be a Good Open Source Maintainer

-Five git commands that tell you where a codebase hurts before you open a single file.
-Churn hotspots, bus factor, bug clusters, and crisis patterns.
+Five git log commands that diagnose a new codebase before you open a single file: code churn hotspots, bus factor, bug clusters, and crisis patterns.

 A two-minute interactive audit to score whether technical debt is dragging your engineering team.
 Five signals that separate people problems from code problems.